 Professors Jo Guldi and David Armitage threw down the scholarly gauntlet six months ago when they published their bold appeal to rescue History from the “bonfire of the humanities.”
 The History Manifesto claims that the discipline’s descent into public irrelevance has resulted from current historical scholarship’s lack of long-term thinking.
 Citing statistics that show a precipitous decline (then slow rise) in the average time span of History dissertations over the 20th century, the authors warn of the “ever-present danger of short-termism.”
 Only long-term thinking and broader time scales, they argue, can capture the attention of policymakers and thus bring the expertise of historians to bear on the most pressing problems of our time: climate change, global governance, and economic inequality.
 Advances in digital humanities and “big data” provide the key to reviving the longue durée and recovering History from the dustbin of, well, history.

-I hesitate to call Deborah Cohen and Peter Mandler’s AHR critique devastating, but it certainly rocks The History Manifesto to its foundations.
+I hesitate to call Deborah Cohen and Peter Mandler’s AHR critique devastating, but it certainly shakes the foundations of The History Manifesto.
 The critics convincingly demonstrate that the statistics of declining time spans in History dissertations at the base of Guldi and Armitage’s argument in fact reveal the exact opposite: “Since the mid-1960s, there has been a steady rise in the length of time that dissertations cover, measured by either the mean or the median.
 How Guldi and Armitage manage to convert that expansion into a shrinkage is bewildering.”
-The manifesteers’ “instrumental explanations” and “irresponsible generalizations” service their dubious assumption that “long-term” automatically means more significant.
-Many of the discipline’s classic works, argue Cohen and Mandler, belie this assumption.
+The manifesteers’ “instrumental explanations” and “irresponsible generalizations” service their dubious assumption that long-term automatically means more significant.
+Many of the discipline’s classic works, argue Cohen and Mandler, belie that assumption.
 Cultural history, microhistory, and indeed dusty old political history have consistently provided meaningful and relevant analyses of historical phenomena alongside broader surveys of the longue durée.
 One thinks for example of Barbara Tuchman’s The Guns of August, which had a great influence on President John F. Kennedy during the Cuban missile crisis — a book that effectively spanned just one month of 1914!

-In their own ways, each side of the AHR Exchange has dodged the real issue.
-Contrary to what Cohen and Mandler claim, there is a crisis of the humanities if only because pundits, policymakers, and academics themselves perceive one.
+In their own ways, each side of the AHR exchange has dodged the real issue.
+Contrary to what Cohen and Mandler claim, there is a crisis of the humanities if only because pundits, policymakers, and academics perceive one.
 But Guldi and Armitage miss the mark when they identify the problem as “endemic institutional short-termism in our culture beyond the university.”
 Instead of critiquing the objective factors that have caused this crisis, they blame the methods and ideologies of the humanities themselves.
 Theirs resembles Steven Pinker’s critique of the humanities published in The New Republic two years ago.
 Our fall into obsolescence is allegedly our own fault.
-What we need to do, imply Guldi and Armitage, is adapt to modern times.
+What we need to do, imply Guldi and Armitage, is get with the times.

 Marx’s famous opening line — “A spectre is haunting Europe – the spectre of communism” — acknowledged the terrifying effect of the new revolutionary movement on Europe’s old regime.
 Guldi and Armitage, perhaps unintentionally, reverse the rhetorical function of this line when they appropriate it: “A spectre is haunting our time: the spectre of the short term.”
-Shouldn’t it be “the spectre of the long term”?
-If their doctrine were truly revolutionary, then it should be the thing haunting “our time” and terrifying the established powers.
-Despite the outward trappings of radicalism, the Manifesto encourages historians simply to adapt to existing circumstances and go with the flow of scientization, quantification, and neoliberalization.
+Shouldn’t it be the long term?
+If their doctrine were truly revolutionary, then it should be the thing haunting our time and unsettling the established powers.
+Despite the outward trappings of radicalism, the Manifesto encourages historians simply to adapt to existing circumstances and go with the flow of scientism, quantification, and neoliberalism.
 They acknowledge this rather limited goal in their AHR reply: the Manifesto “firmly encourages more research along these [long-term] lines, but not by telling historians to do something they are not already doing or by urging the impossible.
 Instead, the book discerns an optimistic and creative tendency, aims to give it more energy, and affirms the new directions emerging in our field.”
 Historians of the world, adapt!

 In a weird sort of disciplinary imperialism, The History Manifesto positions historians as uniquely capable among humanities scholars of undertaking this adaptation.
-The scientization of history, the cult of big data, making history “useful” and relevant to current power structures: this in effect saves History from the bonfire of the humanities by dropping it into the tepid pond of the social sciences.
-An old debate, to be sure, but why save only History while the other humanities continue to burn?
+The scientization of history, the cult of big data, the instrumentalization of history for current power structures: this in effect saves History from the bonfire of the humanities by dropping it into the tepid pond of the social sciences.
+An old debate, to be sure, but why save only History while the other humanities disciplines continue to burn?
 Shouldn’t we be focused instead on putting out the bonfire?